A Practical Guide to PID Controller Implementation: Simulation examples

+This example shows how to handle the tracking state when using a selector control approach.
+The important thing here is to keep the P-part of the controllers as we need their current P-contribution to properly select (for instance, with MIN or MAX selectors) the current control signal.
+To analyse this case, we use the example proposed in \cref{fig:selector_scheme}.
 The process has one input signal $u$ and two output variables, $y_1$ and $y_2$.
 The two output variables are input signals to the two controllers $C_1$ and $C_2$.
 Only one of the controllers is active at a time, in this case the controller with the smallest control signal.
 The control signal corresponding to the non-active controller is tracking the active control signal.

-This structure is common for handling security constraints.
+This structure is common for handling safety constraints.
 One of the controllers is working in normal operation, but when a certain process variable becomes too small or too large, the other controller takes over, overrides, to ensure that the constraint is not violated.
 In this example, $P_1=P_2$ and $C_1=C_2$, where we use the process and controller given by \cref{eq:P} and \cref{eq:C}.
-The setpoint values are $r_1=0.3$ and $r_2=0.5$.

-\Cref{fig:example7} shows the simulation results for this example.
-A disturbance signal $v$ is added to the input of $P_1$ to generate variations in the operating conditions.
-The graphic at the bottom represents the disturbance signal $v$.
-As observed from the third graphic from top (representing $u_1-u_2$), the MIN selector works properly.
+The setpoint values are $r_1=0.3$ and $r_2=0.5$. \Cref{fig:example7} shows the simulation results for this example.
+A disturbance signal $v$ is subtracted from the input of $P_1$ to generate variations in the operating conditions.
+The plot at the bottom represents the disturbance signal $v$.
+As observed from the third plot from the top (representing $u_1-u_2$), the MIN selector works properly.
 The active control signal is always the smallest one.
 Moreover, the controller which is in tracking state calculates the control signal as the current control signal plus its P-part.

 \Cref{code:example7} shows the code in which the handling of the tracking mode signals is observed based on the selector choice.
-As happened for the use of parallel controllers in Example \ref{sec:example6}, the tracking signal for the two controllers must be the actual input to the process to ensure bumpless transfer when switching among the controllers (see code line 15).
+As for the parallel controllers in Example~6, the tracking signal for the two controllers must be the actual input to the process to ensure bumpless transfer when switching among the controllers (see \line{ex7track}). \lstinputlisting[ caption={Simulation code for selector control approach.}, label={code:example7} ]{\codedir/Examples/Example7.txt}